Drammen Line

 The Drammen Line (Drammenbanen) is a 52.86 km railway line between Oslo and Drammen, Norway, which was opened on 7 October 1872.
 It serves all trains west of Oslo Central Station and is owned by Bane NOR.

-The line opened as a narrow gauge railway, and rebuilt to standard gauge between 1913 and 1922.
+The line opened as a narrow gauge railway, and was rebuilt to standard gauge between 1913 and 1922.
 In 1922, it became the first line on the national network to be electrified.
 The Lieråsen Tunnel shortened the line in 1973, and in 1980 the Oslo Tunnel was built, allowing the line to connect to the new Oslo Central Station.
 The Asker Line runs parallel to the Drammen Line, mostly in tunnels.

 At Drammen, the Vestfold Line branches off to the south while the Bergen Line and the Sørlandet Line continue together to Hokksund along the Randsfjorden Line.
 The entire line has double track due to the heavy traffic on the line.
 The longest Norwegian railway bridge is just before Drammen where the line crosses the Drammen river.
 That bridge is 454 metres long.